Name of breed: Welsh Pony and Cob

 Distinguishing features: Each section has its own characteristics, but all retain the ‘pony’ character, excellent temperament, versatility and toughness of Welsh breed.
 The most common colours are black, brown, grey, chestnut and bay, but all colours except piebald and skewbald are accepted.
 Feathering on the lower legs is common, varying depending on the section.
 They are reliable horses with friendly personalities, great intelligence and bold movement.

-The Welsh Mountain Pony is the smallest, and probably the oldest, Welsh breed.
+The Welsh Mountain Pony (pictured above on the right) is the smallest, and probably the oldest, Welsh breed.
 The maximum height is 12 hands, which, combined with its gentle temperament, makes it the perfect pony for young children.
 The Mountain Pony has a small head that tapers to the muzzle, often with a dished profile.
 The eyes are big and bold, the ears small and pointed, and the forehead wide.
 The neck is a good length and carried well, meeting long, sloping shoulders and a muscular back.
 The pony has a deep girth, well-sprung ribs, long hindquarters and a gaily-carried tail.
 It has incredibly strong, square-set legs with good flat bone, leading to round, dense hooves.
 The pony’s movement is quick, free and straight, with good flexion and powerful leverage.

 The Welsh Pony is very similar to the Welsh Mountain Pony, but having a little more Arabian in its bloodlines, it is slightly taller and more emphasis is placed on its ‘riding pony’ qualities.
 The maximum height is 13.2 hands, so it’s still quite a small breed, and demonstrates all of the bone, substance, constitution, hardiness and great character of the Welsh Mountain Pony.
 The Welsh Pony’s action displays great quality and it has tremendous presence, as well as impressive jumping ability.